jadeKing/bookmark_manager_2/README.md

 ### Bookmark Manager ####
-An exercise in merging Ruby, RSPec, etc. with databases.
+An exercise in merging Ruby, RSpec, Sinatra, etc. with databases.